 - Then in September 2018, she falls ill again, and still has access to thirty-three days of full pay sick leave (after which she has exhausted the overall limit of 183 days).

-The sick leave grid here may be helpful to assess the sick leave record on an ongoing basis.
+The sick leave grid here (PDF) may be helpful to assess the sick leave record on an ongoing basis.
 As the relevant four year and one year periods are always rolling forward, this grid can be useful to illustrate exactly which months need to be considered, and when particular absences will no longer be relevant to the countback.

 The sick leave scheme operates across the full 365 days of the year.

-Any period in which a teacher is medically unfit to work may be counted as sick leave, regardless of whether the school is actually open.
-Weekends and all school closures that fall during a period of illness will be counted as sick leave.
+Any period in which a teacher is medically unfit to work may be counted as sick leave, regardless of whether the school is open.
+Weekends and school closures that fall during a period of illness will be counted as sick leave.

 If a teacher is absent for a short period prior to a weekend or closure, it isn’t necessary to record that closure as sick leave.

 For instance, if a certificate is presented for Wednesday to Friday only, and the teacher is fit and back to school on Monday, the weekend will not be counted as sick leave.
 (The school must follow the medical certificate provided, so if the certificate runs to the Sunday inclusive, the weekend will be recorded as sick leave.)

 As a general rule, taking sick leave on both sides of a weekend or other school closure will result in that closure being counted as sick leave.

 If the teacher was sick on a Friday and on the following Monday, they are assumed to also have been sick over the weekend, so this will be counted as a four-day absence.